-That said, another thing that you can do is actually use a different string (the wrong string) if you have any left laying around.
-For example, I currently have a much heavier string as the string on my PRS SE Custom 24 (great to get on zZounds by the way).
+That said, another thing that you can do is use a different string (the wrong string) if you have any left laying around.
+For example, I currently have a much heavier string than the string on my PRS SE Custom 24.

 Break Out Your Soldering Gun (This Might Not Work)